 The Senior Vice President for Finance, Treasurer & CFO is the Drexel University official responsible for the administration of this policy.

-The University will reimburse its faculty and staff for expenses incurred for official University business travel that are properly authorized, reasonable and appropriately documented as submitted on a Travel Expense Reimbursement Report (Drexel/ Drexel College of Medicine/ The Academy Of Natural Sciences).
-It is expected that all University faculty and staff will exercise appropriate care in incurring all such travel expenses as reported on either a Travel Expense Reimbursement Report or the University Purchasing Card Statement of Account.
+The University will reimburse its Faculty and Professional Staff Members for expenses incurred for official University business travel that are properly authorized, reasonable and appropriately documented as submitted on a Travel Expense Reimbursement Report.
+Travel expenses for spouses/domestic partners or other family members/friends are not eligible for reimbursement unless their travel can be justified as a bona fide business purpose.
+It is expected that all Faculty and Professional Staff Members will exercise appropriate care in incurring all such travel expenses as reported on either a Travel Expense Reimbursement Report or the University Purchasing Card Statement of Account.
 Because the University is a non-profit, charitable, educational institution, or 501(c)(3) organization as defined by the IRS, such expenses should be moderate both in frequency and in amount.

 The University’s business expense reimbursement policy qualifies as an “accountable plan” in accordance with Section 62 of the Internal Revenue Code.
-Under an accountable plan, employees are reimbursed for expenses incurred, without tax consequences, when the following five conditions are satisfied.
+Under an accountable plan, Faculty and Professional Staff Members are reimbursed for expenses incurred, without tax consequences, when the following five conditions are satisfied:

-- Substantiation: All payments must be substantiated by the employee within a "reasonable period of time" (e.g., 30 days) after the expense is paid or incurred.
+- Substantiation: All payments must be substantiated by the Faculty or Professional Staff Member within a "reasonable period of time" (e.g., 30 days) after the expense is paid or incurred.